 What is Ipsos i-Say?

-Ipsos iSay is the survey site and it's open to 18+ residents of the United States and Canada.
-If you live elsewhere, you'll be redirect to a local Ipsos survey site.
-You can join it completely for free (never pay to join a survey site, they should always be paying you!) and immediately start taking surveys.
+Ipsos iSay is the survey site and it’s open to 18+ residents of the United States and Canada.
+If you live elsewhere, you’ll be redirected to a local Ipsos iSay survey site.
+You can join it completely for free (never pay to join a survey site or survey panel, they should always be paying you!) and immediately start taking surveys.

-The first survey is a pre-qualification one called the “Getting to know You Survey.”
-It's basically a survey that fills out your demographic information, like employment status, and level of interest in surveys.
-It's only about a dozen questions max.
+The first survey is a pre-qualification one called the “Getting to Know You Survey” – it’s a very short interview.
+It’s basically a survey that fills out your demographic information, like employment status, and level of interest in surveys.
+It’s only about a dozen questions max and it’s a way for them to understand the people who join.
+This helps them put you into the right panels.

 How Ipsos i-Say Works